Guide for Faculty & Staff

 - Assist the student in defining the problem and identify coping strategies

-- Suggest sources of help such as family, friends, professionals on campus
+- Suggest sources of help such as family, friends, or professionals on campus

 Counseling and Psychological Services is available for consultations.
-Faculty and Staff are encouraged to contact the center, our counselors can provide recommendations, referrals or directly intervene with urgent issues relating to a student’s mental health.
+If a faculty or staff member contacts the Center, our counselors can provide recommendations, referrals or directly intervene with urgent issues relating to a student’s mental health.

 Making a Referral